-First of all, we have to distinguish some terms from each other and make them a little more concrete: When talking about magnets and magnetism, many people in their everyday life understand it exclusively as so-called ferromagnetism.
+First, we need to distinguish some terms and make them a little more concrete: If from Magnets and magnetism, many people understand it in their everyday life exclusively as so-called ferromagnetism.
 We encounter this in many places in our everyday lives, for example on the magnetic board available in countless households, a wall board made of metal or sheet metal to which notes and other everyday objects can be attached with small magnets.
-If you have a metal refrigerator, you can also simply attach the notes to it with the appropriate magnets.
+Those who have a metal refrigerator can also easily attach the notes to it with appropriate magnets.
 Exactly here we have to do with the mentioned ferromagnetism.
-This is the magnetic properties of ferrum, better known as iron.
+It is therefore the magnetic properties of ferrum, better known as iron.
 We can also observe magnetism in other objects of everyday use, for example in a compass.

 Furthermore, many people have misconceptions about the magnetizability of various materials.
 It is commonly assumed that simple steel is permanently magnetizable.
 However, this is not correct.
 Steel, at least when it is not refined, is considered a magnetically soft material.
 It is magnetisable, but loses this property after a short time.
 Therefore, care must be taken to use so-called magnetically hard materials for permanent magnetisation.
 Only these retain their magnetism over a long period of time.
 This is also the reason why compass needles cannot be made of simple steel wire, which is also magnetically soft.